Chris Packham wins libel claim against website

 Naturalist Chris Packham has won his libel claim against a website that alleged he misled people into donating to a tiger rescue charity.

-The presenter sued in the Hight Court over articles published on the Country Squire Magazine website.
+The presenter sued in the High Court over articles published on the Country Squire Magazine website.

-Site editor Dominic Wightman, writer Nigel Bean, and a third man, Paul Read, defended the libel claim.
+Site editor Dominic Wightman, writer Nigel Bean and proof reader Paul Read defended the libel claim.

 Mr Justice Saini ruled in Mr Packham's favour against Mr Wightman and Mr Bean, but dismissed the one against Mr Read.